 For a creamy, hearty fall breakfast, try poached eggs with pumpkin polenta.
 Polenta is the Italian name for what we in the U.S call grits.
 No matter what you call them, it's wonderful comfort food, made with organic stone ground whole corn and poached eggs for your protein.
 Make the polenta ahead of time and reheat it to save time.

-After cooking and shooting the pumpkin polenta a few weeks ago, we had leftover polenta.
-One morning, I heated up the leftovers and topped it with poached eggs.
-It was so good, I had to post it by itself so it would not get lost in the archives.
+After cooking and shooting the pumpkin polenta a few weeks ago we had leftover polenta.
+I heated up the leftovers and topped it with poached eggs.
+It was so good, I had to post it by itself.
+This savory porridge is a great breakfast-for-dinner option too.

 Ways to Poach Eggs

 I've tried 4-5 methods to poach eggs, some with more success than others.
 Some look pretty and some look pretty ragged with egg white threads or tendrils everywhere.
 Just not clean enough for me, so here is what I do.